Sense: Signal detection theory

 Signal detection theory quantifies the experience of the subject to the presentation of a stimulus in the presence of noise.
 There is internal noise and there is external noise when it comes to signal detection.
 The internal noise originates from static in the nervous system.
 For example, an individual with closed eyes in a dark room still sees something—a blotchy pattern of grey with intermittent brighter flashes—this is internal noise.
 External noise is the result of noise in the environment that can interfere with the detection of the stimulus of interest.
 Noise is only a problem if the magnitude of the noise is large enough to interfere with signal collection.
 The nervous system calculates a criterion, or an internal threshold, for the detection of a signal in the presence of noise.
 If a signal is judged to be above the criterion, thus the signal is differentiated from the noise, the signal is sensed and perceived.
 Errors in signal detection can potentially lead to false positives and false negatives.
 The sensory criterion might be shifted based on the importance of the detecting the signal.
 Shifting of the criterion may influence the likelihood of false positives and false negatives.

 Private perceptive experience

 Subjective visual and auditory experiences appear to be similar across humans subjects.
 The same cannot be said about taste.
 For example, there is a molecule called propylthiouracil (PROP) that some humans experience as bitter, some as almost tasteless, while others experience it as somewhere between tasteless and bitter.
 There is a genetic basis for this difference between perception given the same sensory stimulus.
 This subjective difference in taste perception has implications for individuals' food preferences, and consequently, health.

-Sensory adaptation
+Sensory adaptation and habituation

+Sensory adaptation has a similar meaning to habituation, though sensory adaptation generally refers to the actual decreased sensitivity of one's sensory organs, whereas habituation occurs in the deeper part of the nervous system too as it filters out information; as in, it is not just sensory adaptation or fatigue to sensory input.
 When a stimulus is constant and unchanging, perceptual sensory adaptation occurs.
 During that process, the subject becomes less sensitive to the stimulus.
+Whereas habituation is mainly thought to form from reflex arc changes.
+Habituation also occurs in some microorganisms.